rblogan78/AI-in-Games/HiPhi Report Version 2.md

 * An empty cell adjacent to exactly three neighbours is a birth cell
 * All births and deaths occur simultaneously consituting a single generation

-`TODO: Add notes on Pong, Space Invaders, PacMan, Conways Game of Life`

 ## Discrete Logic ##

 Atari released the infamous Pong in 1972, a table tennis simulator that can be played between two people, but more importantly with a computer controlled opponent.
-The core intelligence of these games was established using disrete logic (i.e. hardcoded logic gates). ([Monfort, Bogost, 2009](http://books.google.co.uk/books?id=DqePfdz_x6gC&lpg=PP1&dq=racing+the+beam&pg=PA40&hl=en#v=onepage&f=false))
+The core intelligence of these games was established using disrete logic (i.e. hardcoded logic gates). ([Monfort, Bogost, 2009](http://books.google.co.uk/books?id=DqePfdz_x6gC&lpg=PP1&dq=racing+the+beam&pg=PA40&hl=en#v=onepage&f=false)).

+PacMan, released in 1980, introduced AI patterns in maze environments, with individual pesonalities (or strategies) assigned to each enemy ghost.
+Ghosts were given specific "goal tiles" depending on their personality which could be exploited by players who knew the underlying discrete logic.

+This discrete logic only gives the illusion of intelligence.
+This illusion provides little or no actual game logic or decision making and was mainly used due to memory constraints at the time.

 ## Randomness ##

+Random number generators are intelgral to Game AI.
+It makes the games feel more immersive and "real".
+Random numbers drive many decisions and events for in-game objects such as graphical effects (rain or transitions), frequency and choice of sound effects, and enemy behaviour.

+([Doom, 1997](https://github.com/id-Software/DOOM)) is a primary example of using randomness to esstablish interesting features in a game.
+It uses an array of 256 integers that are sorted randomly, and stored in a static lookup table.
+The game references these "seeming random" values throughout the game to make the game more dynamic.

+Jonathan Dowland examined the behaviour of Doom when all values in the "random value" lookup table were set to all 0 (0x00 in Hexadecimal) or 255 (0xFF) ([Downland, 2015](http://jmtd.net/log/deterministic_doom/)).
+The following are some of his findings:

+* Monster make the same sound effect
+* Hitscan weapons (shotgun, chaingun) have no spread
+* Lights will strobe, or never flicker
+* Damage values don't vary
+* Monsters will never make an idle sound with 0x00, but with 0xFF, they constantly play, drowning everything out

 # The 90's Explosion #